gonum/old-website/content/home/about.md

 +++

-Gonum is a set of packages designed to make writing numeric and scientific algorithms productive, performant, and scalable.
+Gonum is a set of packages designed to make writing numerical and scientific algorithms productive, performant, and scalable.

 Gonum contains libraries for [matrices and linear algebra](https://godoc.org/gonum.org/v1/gonum/mat);